DHainovitz/GitHubRepo/README.md

  A simple project built with .Net Core Web MVC to search GitHub's API for repositories by entering a search text.
-A user can then bookmark selected repos.This is just a demo project that saves bookmarks to the users cache.
+A user can then bookmark selected repos.This is just a demo project that saves bookmarks to the users web session.

  To Run: download project and execute its a self-contained project that needs no external dependencied other than  an iis server.(or similar).